 Cocaine is a highly addictive drug with a lot of potential for abuse.
 It’s a stimulant drug that can be taken through snorting, injecting, or smoking.

-The eyes are one of the most noticeable parts of the body affected by crack cocaine use, as they are altered by both short-term and long-term substance abuse.
+The eyes are one of the most noticeable parts of the body affected by crack cocaine use, as both short-term and long-term substance use alter them.

 What Do Crack Cocaine Eyes Look Like?